circleci/circleci.test/README.md

 Run specific test namespaces with `lein run -m circleci.test my.first.test.ns my.second.test.ns`.

+Run all loaded test namespaces from a repl with `(circleci.test/run-tests)` or pass in a list of symbols to just test a few namespaces.

 Run individiual tests from a repl with `(circleci.test/test-var #'my.test.ns/my-test)`.

-Alternatively you can add a Leiningen alias to test your whole test directory:
+It's more convenient to a Leiningen alias to test your whole test directory:

 ```clj
 :aliases {"test" ["run" "-m" "circleci.test/dir" :project/test-paths]}